george24601/george24601.github.io/_posts/2019/2019-10-28-social-network.md

 ### Data structure: relationship graph

-As # of n-n relationship grows, relational and then graph model becomes more appropriate
+* As # of n-n relationship grows, relational and then graph model becomes more appropriate.

-Note that for Vs and Es, they don't need to be of homogenous type at all
+* Note that for Vs and Es, they don't need to be of homogenous type at all, e.g., user can like a picture
 * vertices:
  1. uid
- 2. k-v pairs for properties
+ 2. metadata
  3. set of incoming edges
  4. set of out going edges
+ 5. what type of vertex is it
 * edges
  1. uid
- 2. k-v pairs for properties
+ 2. metadata
  3. marks what kind of relationship this edge represets
  4. both ends of the edge

-This naturally means we can store Vs and Es into different tables/DBs
+This separation of model means we can store Vs and Es into different tables/DBs

 ### Requirement: Daily system notification